-The application deadline for 2019 has already passed and all applicants will be notified in due course.
+The application deadline for 2019 has already passed and all applicants were notified.
 Please check our website for more information about the new round of application or subscribe to our newsletter.

 Apply for the British Council IELTS Award 2019 and receive up to £10,000 to fund your studies worldwide!